I prefer to paint “alla prima”—all at once—but recently I have been repainting earlier paintings without altering the basic structure.

-The painting above was repainted in the top third to change the color relationships between the background, objects, and cloth.
-The glass felt too close to the edge so it was removed.
-I liked the glass and the first egg, but they were sacrificed for to see if the the color and atmosphere could be improved.
+The painting above was repainted in the top third to change color relationships between background, objects, and cloth.
+I liked the glass and first egg, but I felt the placement was too close to the edge.
+I wanted to see if the the color and atmosphere could be improved.

-TOP ABOVE: Wrapped Bagel and Egg, oil on panel, 10 x 10 inches (25 x 25 cm), 2011 — originally published 08/9/2010 below
+TOP ABOVE: Wrapped Bagel and Egg, oil on panel, 10 x 10 inches (25 x 25 cm), 2011; BELOW BOTTOM: originally published 08/9/2010

-Tomato and Knife, oil on panel, 8 x 10 inches (20 x 25 cm), 2011 — originally published 06/30/2010
+TOP, repainted: Tomato and Knife, oil on panel, 8 x 10 inches (20 x 25 cm), 2011; BOTTOM, originally published 06/30/2010